Rancilio Silvia Review + Modding Options & the New Silvia Pro

 I was impressed with the size and maneuverability of the steam wand, and of the look of the low-profile drip tray.

-I have to be honest and say that as far as espresso goes, I didn’t get on brilliantly with this machine to begin with, there was a little of a rocky start.
+I have to be honest and say that as far as espresso coffee goes, I didn’t get on brilliantly with this machine to begin with, there was a little of a rocky start.

 I then RTCM and discovered that the basket which comes with the Rancilio Silvia is a 14/16 basket, to which I replied (internally) “why??” – and then jumped on ‘tinternet and bought an 18 gram IMS basket from Shades of Coffee.